 Research shows FOXG1 plays a role in Autism, Schizophrenia, Brain Cancer and Epilepsy.
 A cure for FOXG1 will not just help over 300 (known cases) but will help solve brain disorders that impact millions of people.

-The FOXG1 Project Group under the BLACKSWAN Foundation’s mission is to:
+The FOXG1 research team under the BLACKSWAN Foundation’s mission is to: